fabacab/tumblr-crosspostr/readme.txt

 == Screenshots ==

 1. When you first install Tumblr Crosspostr, you'll need to connect it to your Tumblr account before you can start crossposting.
-This screenshot shows how its options screen first appears after you active the plugin.
+This screenshot shows how its options screen first appears after you activate the plugin.

 2. Once you create and enter your API key and click "Save Changes," the options screen prompts you to connect to Tumblr with another button.
 Press the "Click here to connect to Tumblr" button to begin the OAuth connection process.